Mortgage rates dip back below 7% - KTVZ

 Mortgage rates continue to hover around 7%, causing the once-hot housing market to cool considerably, said Sam Khater, Freddie Mac’s chief economist.

-Mortgage rates had risen almost every week since late August and have more than doubled since the beginning of the year.
+The 30-year fixed rate had risen almost every week since late August and has more than doubled since the beginning of the year.

 The rapid rise has been fueled by the Federal Reserve’s unprecedented campaign of hiking interest rates in order to tame soaring inflation.
 The combination of the central bank’s rate hikes, investor’s concerns about a recession and mixed economic news has made mortgage rates increasingly volatile over the past several months.